Programs and Resources for Indigenous Communities

 FortisBC’s Indigenous Community New Home program is designed to support the adoption of the BC Energy Step Code, advance higher efficiency new construction, and enable homeowners to enjoy lower energy bills and more comfortable, durable, and healthy homes.
 The FortisBC Indigenous Community New Home Step Code Rebates are available for homes with building permits after March 29, 2018.

 - Projects pursuing Option A can also access FortisBC’s new Design Offer to offset the costs of engaging consultants.

 For program details and how to apply, visit the FortisBC Indigenous Community New Home Program for more information on eligibility criteria, how to apply, and applicable deadlines.
 Indigenous Communities can receive rebates approximately 30% higher than FortisBC’s regular New Home Program.
 If you have questions about navigating the program, please reach out to the contacts listed below.

-- If a home does not meet target metrics, rebates for the equivalent lower step can still be pursued as long as an occupancy permit has been issued.
+- If a home does not meet target metrics, rebates for the equivalent lower step can still be pursued.

 Energy Conservation Assistance Program